All Products

 kubectl -n csdr exec -it $(kubectl -n csdr get pod -l component=csdr | tail -n 1 | cut -d ' ' -f1) -- ./velero describe restore <restore-name>

-Fix the issues according to the prompts in the Errors and Warnings fields in the outputs.
+Fix the issues in the Errors and Warnings fields.

-Check the audit logs of the corresponding resource to determine whether it was abnormally deleted after it was created.
+The resource was recycled after creation.
+Check the audit logs for the resource to determine whether it was deleted after being created, due to ownerReferences or business logic.

-The migrate-controller component in a cluster that uses FlexVolume cannot be launched
+The migrate-controller component in a FlexVolume cluster cannot start

-To back up applications in a FlexVolume cluster and restore them in a CSI cluster during the migration from FlexVolume to CSI, see Use the backup center to migrate applications in a Kubernetes cluster that runs an older version.
+To back up applications in a FlexVolume cluster and restore them to a CSI cluster during migration, see Use the backup center to migrate applications in a Kubernetes cluster that runs an older version.

-No, you cannot modify a backup vault.
-To make changes, you must delete the current backup vault and create a new one with a different name.
+No. To make changes, delete the current backup vault and create a new one with a different name.

-For clusters other than ACK dedicated clusters and registered clusters, the backup center component has read and write permissions on OSS buckets whose names are in the cnfs-oss-* format by default.
-To prevent backups from overwriting existing data in the bucket, we recommend that you create a dedicated OSS bucket whose name is in the cnfs-oss-* format for the backup center.
+For clusters other than ACK dedicated clusters and registered clusters, the backup center has read/write access to OSS buckets named in the cnfs-oss-* format by default.
+Using a differently named bucket requires additional configuration.

 kubectl -n csdr delete pod -l control-plane=csdr-controller